Prospect Park, Reading: Murder

+Missy the free-flying macaw one of the beloved parrots known as Reading's best pet' and a resident of Tilehurst, was tragically shot and killed with an air rifle on Tuesday, September 20, 2022.
+She was one of two Blue and Gold Macaws that frequently soared over Prospect Park and throughout Reading, alongside her companion, Cairo.
+The two birds, who have been inseparable for over five years, grew up together with just a four-month age difference.

 Facilities

 Restaurant

 After a long period of dereliction, the Mansion House in the centre of the park has been restored and now houses a Harvester restaurant.

 Parkland

 The area surrounding the Mansion House has broad sweeps of short cut grass, with areas of meadow grassland.
 A pond lies to the south of the house and attracts an assortment of wildlife, while 'The Rookery' can be found to the north - a mature oak woodland and Wildlife Heritage Site.
 In the south-eastern corner of the park, the Reading Society of Model Engineers runs a miniature railway, which is open to the public on certain days.

 Sports

 The park has facilities for a number of sports, including rugby, tennis, bowls, basketball, and table tennis.
 It also hosts a weekly parkrun, held over a distance of 5 km every Saturday at 9:00 am.

 The first race in the Hampshire League Cross Country series in 2013 was held in the park.
 Other races in the park have included The Color Run and Cancer Research UK's Race for Life.